saisankp/Spotify-Modality-Predictor/README.md

 ## What machine learning models does this project use?

   1. kNN classifier (k-nearest neighbours).
-  2. Kernalised SVM (support vector machine).
+  2. Kernelized SVM (support vector machine).

 ## What do I need before I run the project?